PREVIEW: Fagor’s upcoming LUX™ LCD, 10-in-1 Multi Cooker!

-Last month, at the Chicago Housewares show, Fagor America introduced their newest multi cooker with pressure programs – the LUX 360.
-The 360’s model name is a play on its complete selection of cooking functions and most prominent design feature -a knob that spins to select them.
+Last month, at the Chicago Housewares show, Fagor America introduced their newest multi cooker with pressure programs – the LUX™ LCD.
+The model name is a little misleading as it does not actually mean that this is a LUX with a new display – this cooker actually features a complete selection of cooking functions and a knob that spins to select them.

 Pressure cooker experts already know that using less liquid at the start of pressure cooking is literally the difference between making a moist flavorful braise versus a tasteless soup.